chsiva/git_basics/readme.md

 git pull will changes that are done in remote/central repo

 # git fetch
+git fetch will retrieve the latest meta-data info from the original.
+It's more like just checking to see if there are any changes available)

 # git clone
 is how you "get a local copy" of an existing repository "to work on".